nsantacruz/rashiPosting/README.md

 3. modify the text before any checking is done
   - get rid of unwanted words
   - convert abbreviations to full words

+#log files

+- logFileAmbiguous: if after searching (as outlined above) it finds multiple matches in the gemara for a single rashi, don't post it and log it in this file.
+For each rashi, it logs its daf, the possible lines where it could have been, the dibur hamaschil and the text of the rashi itself.
+A human can then come later and easily match it up himself.
+- logFileNotFound: if after searching (as outlined above) it doesn't find a match, it logs the dibur hamachil, text, and daf of the rashi in question.
+- NOTE1: The first mesechta wasn't labeled in the log, but it belongs to Mesechet Megillah
+- NOTE2: If the program couldn't find a rashi, it was more likely to mess up later in that daf because it has less context. also, it was more likely to not find a match for tosafot since the dhm is generally shorter than rashi's